1. Introduction

 myElement.styleMap.set("opacity", new CSSNumberValue(3)); myElement.styleMap.set("z-index", new CSSNumberValue(15.4)); console.log(myElement.styleMap.get("opacity").value); // 3 console.log(myElement.styleMap.get("z-index").value); // 15.4 var computedStyle = getComputedStyleMap(myElement); var opacity = computedStyle.get("opacity"); var zIndex = computedStyle.get("z-index");

-After execution, the value of opacity
+After execution, the value of opacity is 1 (opacity is range-restricted),

-is 15 (z-index is rounded to an integer value).
+and the value of zIndex is 15 (z-index is rounded to an integer value).

 4.4.
-CSSLengthValue
+CSSLengthValue objects

 enum LengthType { "px", "percent", "em", "ex", "ch", "rem", "vw", "vh", "vmin", "vmax", "cm", "mm", "q", "in", "pc", "pt" }; dictionary CSSLengthCalcDictionary { double px; double percent; double em; double ex; double ch; double rem; double vw; double vh; double vmin; double vmax; double cm; double mm; double q; double in; double pc; double pt; }; interface CSSLengthValue : CSSStyleValue { CSSLengthValue add(CSSLengthValue value); CSSLengthValue subtract(CSSLengthValue value); CSSLengthValue multiply(double value); CSSLengthValue divide(double value); static CSSLengthValue from(DOMString cssText); static CSSLengthValue from(double value, LengthType type); static CSSLengthValue from(optional CSSLengthCalcDictionary dictionary); }; [Constructor(DOMString cssText), Constructor(CSSLengthValue), Constructor(CSSLengthCalcDictionary) ] interface CSSCalcLength : CSSLengthValue { readonly attribute double? px; readonly attribute double? percent; readonly attribute double? em; readonly attribute double? ex; readonly attribute double? ch; readonly attribute double? rem; readonly attribute double? vw; readonly attribute double? vh; readonly attribute double? vmin; readonly attribute double? vmax; readonly attribute double? cm; readonly attribute double? mm; readonly attribute double? q; readonly attribute double? in; readonly attribute double? pc; readonly attribute double? pt; }; // lengths that are *just* keywords don’t become CSSSimpleLengths or CSSCalcLengths. // Instead they are represented as CSSKeywordValue objects.
 [Constructor(DOMString cssText), Constructor(CSSLengthValue), Constructor(double value, LengthType type)] interface CSSSimpleLength : CSSLengthValue { readonly attribute double value; readonly attribute LengthType type; };

-objects represent lengths:
+CSSLengthValue objects represent lengths:

 -

-objects represent lengths that contain a single unit type (for example "42px"). -
+CSSSimpleLengthobjects represent lengths that contain a single unit type (for example "42px"). -

-objects represent lengths that contain multiple units (for example "calc(56em + 10%)").
+CSSCalcLengthobjects represent lengths that contain multiple units (for example "calc(56em + 10%)").

 that value will be accepted unaltered when set on a specified StylePropertyMap or inline StylePropertyMap.
 Instead, clamping and/or rounding will occur during computation of style.

-Note that lengths which incorporate variable references will instead be represented as CSSUnparsedValue
+Note that lengths which incorporate variable references will instead be represented as CSSUnparsedValue objects, and keywords as CSSKeywordValue objects.

-The following methods are defined for CSSLengthValue
+The following methods are defined for CSSLengthValue objects:

 -